-You will be prepared for careers in many of the uniformed public services and develop a wide range of practical skills on this course, which may feature a residential week with the public services, learning about recruitment and entry requirements.
+You will be prepared for a career within the uniformed public services and develop a wide range of practical skills on this course.
+This course may feature a residential week with the public services, learning about recruitment and entry requirements.

 - An insight into public services

 - Impacts of crime on the community

 - Preparing to respond to emergency incidents

 - Leadership and teamwork

 - Competitive sports and outdoor activities

 One year full-time, normally in college three days a week.

 Progression on to the Level 3 course in Public Services at Riseholme College is one possibility.